MicrosoftDocs/azure-stack-docs/azure-stack/partner/azure-stack-vaas-validate-oem-package.md

 > [!CAUTION]
 > This option opens up your blob(s) for anonymous read-only access.

-1. Set the access level of the package container to **Blob** or **Container** by following the instructions in section [Grant anonymous users permissions to containers and blobs](https://docs.microsoft.com/azure/storage/storage-manage-access-to-resources#grant-anonymous-users-permissions-to-containers-and-blobs).
+1. Set the access level of the package container to **Blob** or **Container**.
+For more information, see [Grant anonymous users permissions to containers and blobs](https://docs.microsoft.com/azure/storage/storage-manage-access-to-resources#grant-anonymous-users-permissions-to-containers-and-blobs).

     > [!NOTE]
     > If you're providing a package URL to an *interactive* test, you must grant **full public read access** to the container to proceed with testing.